 London may not be the obvious choice for a slow holiday, but with some planning and an open mind, you can really take advantage of its central location with good public transport links to the rest of the country, a wealth of local providers and such a huge range of places to explore at your own speed, that you can let the noise and crowds wash over you as you take London at a slow pace.

 Read on to find out more about Slow London, or use the links on the left to navigate to the sections which interest you the most.

 How to get to London by Public Transport

 Public transport is pretty much the only way to get to London - unless you fancy sitting in traffic jams, paying congestion charges, fighting for parking spaces and dealing with huge levels of stress.
 Being the capital city you can get there by train, coach, bus, cable car, boat and underground.

 Train is the preferred method for many people to get to the capital.
-Research your tickets with Trainline, set an email reminder with them to notify you when the cheapest fares are released and then book your tickets direct with the train company.
+Research your tickets with Trainline, set an email reminder with them to notify you when the cheapest fares are released and then book your tickets online.

 You can also check out Liftshare if you are travelling to London from somewhere within driving distance.
 Lots of people advertise their daily commute on the website, and you can get very cheap lifts to London this way.